mlibrary/about-ebc/src/content/stories/2022-08-20-why-do-readers-like-open-access-books.md

 title: Why do readers like open access books?
 summary: It may seem obvious.
 A free ebook, instantly readable and downloadable.
   What's *not* to like?
-However, an analysis of over 5,000 responses from readers of Michigan open access books reveals some interesting patterns.
+However, an analysis of over 5,000 responses from readers of Michigan open access books reveals some interesting patterns about who the primary beneficiaries of open-access ebooks are..
 storyImage: assets/low-income-institutions.jpg
 date: 2022-08-20T23:41:26.040Z
 ---